- Pale gums could signal a medical emergency and dogs should be seen by a vet as soon as possible.

 Shock is an emergency that requires immediate veterinary treatment.

 Internal bleeding can result from traumatic injury or organ disease, such as stomach ulcers.
 Internal bleeding reduces circulation, leading to pale gums in dogs.
-Signs of internal bleeding vary according to the cause.
-For example, stomach ulcers can cause vomiting.
+Signs of internal bleeding include sudden collapse, lethargy, and difficulty breathing.
+Internal bleeding is a medical emergency and you should take your pet to the veterinary hospital immediately.

 Parasites can wreak havoc by feeding on a dog’s blood and depriving dogs of vital nutrients.
 Fleas land on a dog’s fur and feed on the blood.
 A heavy flea infestation can cause significant blood loss, leading to pale gums.
 Symptoms of a flea infestation include intense itching and hair loss from the constant scratching.